MadanRaj-H/CS766-Project/README.md

 In this approach also, the RGB image frame is converted to YCbCr color space.
 Using facial landmark detection, colour of the skin pixels are dynamically determined.
 All the skin coloured pixels are figured out by thresholding the color value with acceptable offsets and then filtering it out.
 We then binarize the resultant image and apply the same set of morphological operations as described in the previous method.
 Now we have a processed image denoting the contour of all the skin coloured pixels in the frame.
 </p>
 <p>
 We know that for a given set of points, the convex hull algorithm gives the smallest convex polygon that contains all the points within it.
-Therefore, we can use this algorithm to identify the smallest convex polygon that surrounds the hand region thereby isolating the hand from the rest of the frame.
+Therefore, we used this algorithm to identify the smallest convex polygon that surrounds the hand region thereby isolating the hand from the rest of the frame.
 </p>
 <figure>
   	<img src="images/System1.jpg">